 Keep your data safe and ensure 100% privacy for your clients and employees by encrypting everything and limit the access to the decryption key.
 This way, even if there’s a breach, a hacker will only get hold of gibberish, which they won’t be able to decipher.

 - Controlled Data Access

 Everybody in your firm does not need access to all your company data.
-Therefore, it is vital to analyse which people need access to what data to put necessary authorizations and controls in place.
-Besides controlled access, you can also put security measures in place to scan the devices seeking access to data.
+Therefore, it is vital to analyze which people need access to what data to put necessary authorizations and controls.
+Besides controlled access, you can also put security measures to scan the devices seeking access to data.

 - Secure Data Transfer

 While it is vital to encrypt stored data, you must also ensure that the data remains encrypted during transfer to an authenticated user or device, so that it is not intercepted during transit.
 For this, you can employ a VPN and secure firewalls while also virtualizing the data so that it doesn’t reside on physical devices.

 Phishing attacks are widespread for data theft, wherein users end up clicking on authentic-looking emails in their inbox, leading to malware in their system.
 Therefore, it is essential to manage your data securely to avoid any breach or infection, which can be done by having a clear audit trail for every data transfer and scanning every piece of data before it is opened to determine its authenticity.

 Despite your best efforts, a data breach or accident may happen, leading to the loss of essential files and information.
 That’s why most companies stress taking regular backups of production data and applicable codes and cloud infrastructure configuration data.
 Besides an automated backup policy, you must also regularly test your backup and recovery processes to avoid any glitches.